AleksaMCode/AMx64/README.md

 > <li>RSP can modified directly without damaging the stack structure, but care should be taken when doing so.</li></ul>

 ### Registers
-<p align="justify">Register operand refers to the contents of a register. <b>AMx64</b> has a total of 16 registers, but not all of the currently in use.
-To refer to one of the avaliable registers, you simply need to designate the name of the partition you want to use (e.q.
+<p align="justify">Register operand refers to the contents of a register. <b>AMx64</b> has a total of 16 registers, but not all of them are currently in use.
+To refer to one of the available registers, you simply need to designate the name of the partition you want to use (e.q.
 RAX, RBX, etc.).
 The register name you use indicates the size of the operand (i.e. how much data is moved, processed, etc.).
 For instance, using EAX to load a value from memory (e.g. <code>mov eax, [var]</code>) loads a 32-bit value from memory into the 32-bit partition of RAX.

 <b>AMx64</b> uses the following names for general-purpose registers in 64-bit mode.
 This is consistent with the AMD/Intel documentation and most other assemblers.</p>